harshbilodiya/matrix_multiplication_C-/README.md

 ## Example
 You can use the following example to use the program.
+Please feel free to use your own numbers.

 ```{r}
 Enter rows and columns for first matrix: 4 5